-A. The inhabitants of Belgium are sometimes called Belgians, but they generally go by the name of Flemings, from Flanders; and are celebrated for their invention of the art of staining glass; also for making cambrics, laces, &c. and have had the honour of forming a school for painting, to vie with that of Italy.
+.1.
+The inhabitants of Belgium are sometimes called Belgians, but they generally go by the name of Flemings, from Flanders; and are celebrated for their invention of the art of staining glass; also for making cambrics, laces, &c., and have had the honor of forming a school for painting, which vied with that of Italy.